Top 10 Things to Do in Amsterdam

 1. Explore Amsterdam’s Charming Canals

-There is no single canal that’s a ‘must see’- it’s more about the neighborhood.
+No single canal is a ‘must see’- it’s more about the neighborhood.
 The old center has narrow canals with the most ancient houses lining them.
-The Jordaan is quieter, with cafes and restaurants to go along with your canal watching.
+The Jordaan is quieter, with cafes and restaurants to go along with your canal-watching.
 The Grachtengordel is the area of initial expansion past the old center and home to the ‘nine streets’, a grid of intersecting canals that are pleasant to explore.
 Probably the nicest spot is at the corner of Brouwersgracht and Papiermolen Luis where two intersecting canals are home to a block of apartments that seem to be leaning on each other way too much.

 What’s Next?